-- 1.)
+1.)
+What is the purpose of making derivatives of unknowns?

+2.)
+Give three reasons why acetone might interfere with your results.

+3.)
 An unknown sample does not react with 2,4-dinitrophenylhydrazine reagent, but a color change is observed on reaction with ceric nitrate reagent.
-Draw the structure of a compound that would give this result. - 2.)
+Draw the structure of a compound that would give this result.

+4.)
 An unknown sample produces a precipitate upon reaction with 2,4-dinitrophenylhydrazine reagent.
-Draw the structure of a compound that would give this result. - 3.)
-The unknown in question 4 causes Schiff's reagent to turn a magenta color.
-Draw the structure of a compound that would give this result. - 4.)
-An unknown sample produces a reddish precipitate upon reaction with 2,4-dinitrophenylhydrazine reagent, no color change with Schiff's reagent, and a yellow precipitate when mixed with iodine and base.
-Draw the structure of a compound that would give this result. - 5.)
-Using NMR only, how would you distinguish among 2-pentanone and 3-pentanone?
+Draw the structure of a compound that would give this result.

+5.)
+The unknown in problem 4.) causes Schiff's reagent to turn a magenta color.
+Draw the structure of a compound that would give this result.

+6.)
+An unknown sample produces a precipitate upon reaction with 2,4-dinitrophenylhydrazine reagent, no color change with Schiff's reagent, and a yellow precipitate when mixed with iodine and base.
+Draw the structure of a compound that would give this result.

+7.)
+Using chemical tests how would you distinguish among 1-pentanol, 2-pentanone, 3-pentanone, and pentanal?

+8.)
+Draw the H NMR spectrum of 2-pentanone.
+Include chemical shifts, splittings, and areas of signals

-Proton NMR of Alcohols, Aldehydes and Ketones (revised 7/20)
+Proton NMR of Alcohols, Aldehydes and Ketones. (revised 11/07).

 These notes are designed only to help you gather a little extra structural information about your unknown.
 The notes are not meant as a stand-alone lesson in nmr interpretation.
-If you wish to obtain more structural information from your NMR spectrum, read the references given in your "Schedule of Experiments."
+If you wish to obtain more structural information from your NMR spectrum, read the references given in your "Schedule of Experiments".

-Four characteristics of a proton NMR (1H) spectrum can be used to gain structural information: number of signals, positions of absorption, area of signals, and multiplicity of signals.
+Four characteristics of a proton NMR (H) spectrum can be used to gain structural information: number of signals, positions of absorption, area of signals, and multiplicity of signals.
 In a proton nmr spectrum, we observe the absorption of energy by hydrogens in a molecule.
-Look at a 1H NMR spectrum (e.g., find one in your lecture text).
+Look at a H NMR spectrum (e.g., find one in your lecture text).
 It consists of peaks rising from a baseline, some appearing towards the right end of the spectrum and some towards the left (in a very simple case, only one peak would appear).
 The peaks may be sharper single lines (singlets) or sets of multiple lines (multiplets).
 Some peaks have a larger area than others.
-These are the characteristics that you should consider when interpreting a 1H nmr spectrum.
+These are the characteristics that you should consider when interpreting a H nmr spectrum.

-Number of signals: Sets of equivalent hydrogens.
+Number of signals.
+Sets of equivalent hydrogens.
 Symmetry of the molecule is the key.
 Hydrogens in different environments in a molecule may give rise to different signals.
 Beware: sometimes the environments are not different enough and the signals will overlap or coincide (accidental equivalence).
 Consider benzene.
 The molecule is very symmetrical.
 All 6 H's are in equivalent environments.
-Substitution of any one H by Cl for example would result in the same molecule: chlorobenzene.
+Substitution of any one H by Cl for example would result in the same molecule - chlorobenzene.
 Therefore, benzene gives rise to one peak.
 Consider 1,4-dimethoxybenzene.
 All 4 ring H's are in equivalent environments and give rise to one signal.
 All 6 methyl H's are in equivalent environments (but different from the ring H's) and give rise to a second signal.
 This molecule therefore gives rise to 2 signals.
 Consider the spectrum of chloroethane.